lwjohnst86/prodigen/README.md

 # Brief summary of script #

 Note: This program is still in development.

-This program will create a project directory structure with template files necessary for managing and analyzing data, as well as writing up a manuscript.
+This is a *pro*ject *di*rectory *gen*erator (prodigen) that will create a project directory structure with template files necessary for managing and analyzing data, as well as writing up a manuscript.
 This allows for a standardized approach to having modular research projects.

 # Dependencies #

-## --- for running the program ##
+## --- Running the program ##

 * Bash, or any shell program
 * Make

-## --- for using the generated files/scripts ##
+## --- For using the generated files/scripts ##

 * SAS --- scripts containing analysis
 * R --- scripts containing analysis